PadmanabhanSaravanan/windbg_Intro/README.md

 Debugger extensions in WinDbg are powerful tools that can extend the basic capabilities of the debugger.
 They provide additional commands and utilities for specific debugging tasks.

+Extensions are plugins to the Debugger, so they add functionality to the Debugger or the base functionality is extended using the Extension commands.

 **.chain command**

 * The `.chain` command in WinDbg displays the list of all loaded debugger extensions.
 When you issue this command, WinDbg will show you a list of all debugger extensions that have been loaded into the current debugging session, including their load addresses and versions.